olatunji-weber/olatunji-weber/README.md

 - 💻 Python and Django Developer | QA Testing | Cloud Enthusiast
 - 👀 I’m interested in using Python codes to solve real world problems
 - 🌱 Love to use the Django REST Framework to better create fantastic and highly functional website and web apps.
 Also learning how to consume APIs to create value

 - 📫 Reach me ...
-Email: olatunji.weber@gmail.com, Mobile: +27622552125, LinkedIn: https://www.linkedin.com/in/olatunji-olayinka-coder/
+Email: olatunji.weber@gmail.com, Twitter: https://twitter.com/YinkaCoder, LinkedIn: https://www.linkedin.com/in/olatunji-olayinka-coder/

 <!---